lvlrSajjad/react-native-blur-overlay/README.md

 #### iOS

 1. In XCode right click on project's name and choose Add Files to..
-2. Go to node_modules/sajjad-blur-overlay and select ios folder Now you're ready to require('sajjad-blur-overlay') inside your app!
+2. Go to node_modules/react-native-blur-overlay and select ios folder Now you're ready to require('react-native-blur-overlay') inside your app!

 #### Android